freezefawn/pluralsurvivalguide/communication.md

 ### How To Listen

-Talking is fairly easy, but learning how to listen can be hard, especially because many people have misconceptions about what it looks like.
+Talking is fairly easy, but learning how to listen can be hard.
 If you have trouble hearing reliable responses (or responses at all) practicing how to listen can help with this.

 #### Intentionality and Ownership